SolarTechCEO/rblxlookup/README.md

 # rblxlookup
 Solar Technology Official Bots rblxlookup command!
-I recently decided to release this to the public cause I feel that some people may want this.
+I recently decided to release this to the public cause I feel that some people may want this.|
+**I would recommend running this on a website such as https://replit.com/ and use https://uptimerobot.com/ to keep the bot alive 24/7!**

 ## Files
 Current Files: